-- (E) Excludes Fiji and Samoa, as aligned role grades are not available for 2023 reporting.
+(E) Excludes Fiji and Samoa, as aligned role grades are not available for 2023 reporting.
 We aim to include these markets for 2024.
-For full year 2022 Papua New Guinea was also excluded and no restatement has taken place. - (F) Calculated based on the total number of employees responding to our voluntary 2023 inclusion survey (representing 38.4% of our workforce) and the number of employees self-declaring as having a disability. - (G) Australia and Indonesia only.
+For full year 2022 Papua New Guinea was also excluded and no restatement has taken place.

+- (F) Calculated based on the total number of employees responding to our voluntary 2023 inclusion survey (representing 38.4% of our workforce) and the number of employees self-declaring as having a disability. - (G) Australia and Indonesia only.
 The volunteering policy has been rolled out to all CCEP markets in 2023.
 Each business unit is responsible for the level of implementation, which might vary from market to market. - (H) We aim to be accurate in our reporting and continue to enhance the way we capture the total value of our community contribution.
-Figures quoted have been rounded to the nearest 100k. - α This metric was subject to external independent limited assurance for the year ended 31 December 2023. - Δ This metric was subject to external independent limited assurance for the year ended 31 December 2022.
-Note the baseline year for Europe reduction in average sugar per litre in soft drinks portfolio has changed to 2019 since we issued our 2022 Integrated Report and Form 20-F.
+Figures quoted have been rounded to the nearest 100k. - $\alpha$ This metric was subject to external independent limited assurance for the year ended 31 December 2023.